Jury Service

 More Information for Jurors

-Your name was obtained from the voter registration list for Seneca County according to Ohio Law which requires a random selection of residents from a fair cross-section of the community.
+Names are obtained from the voter registration list for Seneca County according to Ohio Law which requires a random selection of residents from a fair cross-section of the community.

 Your employment is protected by law while you are serving as a juror.
 If you should have a problem with your employer in connection with your jury service, please contact the Court immediately.